mansiparikh10/price_comparison/README.md

 **Title:- STORE: Price Comparison Web Application****

 **Introduction:**
 Welcome to the presentation of STORE, a price comparison web application built using Django.
-In this project, I aim to provide users with a convenient platform to compare prices of various items across different offline stores.
+In this project, I aim to provide users with a convenient platform to compare the prices of various items across different offline stores.
 By leveraging Django's powerful framework, I will create a user-friendly interface that allows users to search for items, view their prices, and make informed purchasing decisions.

 **Motivation:**
 This project is born out of the personal experience and the desire to overcome the challenges faced by individuals arriving in the United States for the first time.
 As the creator of this project, I myself encountered difficulties when navigating through various Indian grocery stores to buy groceries and vegetables.
 I noticed that even though the items were similar in terms of brand and quantity, the prices varied significantly from store to store.
 Remembering the prices or maintaining records using Microsoft Excel became cumbersome and time-consuming after returning home.
 This application can potentially save hundreds of dollars for each household every year.